vaquerizaslab/fanc/fanc-doc/klot-executable/matrix_panel_types.rst

 This is the common triangular heatmap plot used primarily for Hi-C data, but which is compatible with all sort of input matrices, including difference and fold-change comparisons.
-You simply provide it with a Kai-C compatible matrix file:
+You simply provide it with a FAN-C compatible matrix file:

 .. literalinclude:: code/panel_types_commands
     :language: bash